 What to Do Now

-1. Inventory what your team is actually using — not just what you approved.
-Free tiers of AI tools are often installed without going through any procurement process.
-Use the AI Tool Register Template to capture all tools, including shadow AI.
+Inventory what your team is actually using, not just what you approved.
+Free tiers of AI tools are often installed without going through procurement.
+Use the AI tool register template to capture all tools, including shadow AI.

-5. Set a policy before the next tool is approved — AI Acceptable Use Policy Template covers approved tools, data rules, and what employees must do before using a new AI tool.
+Set a policy before the next tool is approved, the AI acceptable use policy template covers approved tools, data classification rules, and what employees must do before using any new AI tool.